-Figure 7-6.
-Examples of modelling with association classes
+Figure 7-6 - Examples of modelling with association classes

 Attributes in general

 Certain attributes may use the same set of listed values as other attributes.
-For example, the enumeration for compass points may be shared by attribute windDirectionCompassPoint being the direction for where wind is coming from, and directionOfMovement the attribute describing where a weather system is going toward.
+For example, an enumeration for compass points may be shared by attribute windDirectionCompassPoint being the direction for where wind is coming from, and directionOfMovement the attribute describing where a weather system is going toward.
 At present this can be simply handled in the attribute's definition.
-(The current incarnation of the Registry does not include a data types Register.)
+(The current incarnation of the IHO GI Registry does not include a data types Register.)

-Complex and spatial attributes can be modelled as either named attributes in the UML model class element with a type corresponding to the spatial primitive or the name of the complex attribute, or alternatively, separate model elements linked to feature/information class by an association (ordinary association for spatial type, composition for complex attributes).
+Complex and spatial attributes can be modelled as either named attributes in the UML model class element with a type corresponding to the spatial primitive or the name of the complex attribute; or alternatively, separate model elements linked to feature/information class by an association (ordinary association for spatial type, composition for complex attributes).
 The two methods are illustrated in Figure 7-7 below.
 The second method is not suitable for complex models due to the additional boxes and association lines.
-The disadvantages of the second method become more apparent if the complex attribute itself contain complex attributes.
+The disadvantages of the second method become more apparent if the complex attribute itself contains complex attributes.